 Xita Lao Tai Tai is not a halal-certified eatery.

-From mala hotpot to pork floss cakes, these are Singapore’s best F&B brand openings from China in 2025 to date.
-So the next time you’re looking to try something new, visit these popular spots!
+From mala hotpot to pork floss cakes, these are Singapore’s best F&B brand openings from China in 2025 and 2026.
+The next time you’re looking to try something new, consider visiting these popular spots.

 For wallet-friendly hotpot recommendations, read our food guide to the best cheap hotpot restaurants in Singapore.
-Otherwise, check out Poh Guan Cake House, a traditional bakery in Chinatown that’s been baking pastries from scratch since the 1930s.
+Otherwise, check out the new Korean eateries that opened in Singapore in 2025.